jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 + Casual riders love using Cyclistic on weekends, but not for annual members (Sunday: 18% vs.12%, Saturday: 18% vs. 12%).
 + Annual members do not heavily use Cyclistic on weekends.
 Instead, Thursday (18%) and Wednesday (17%) are popular days for them.
 + The top 5 start and end locations for causal riders are around the Illinois Coast of Lake Michigan.
 The top 1 start and end locations for casual riders are Streeter Dr & Grand Ave.
 + Compared to casual riders, annual members tend to use Cyclistic in the downtown area.
-The top 1 start and end location for them is DuSable Lake Shore Dr & North Blvd station.
+The top 1 start and end locations for them are DuSable Lake Shore Dr & North Blvd station.

 ## Summary